Early evolution constrained by high-$p_T$ QGP tomography

+The resulting DREENA-A predictions for charged hadron $R_{AA}$ and $v_2$ in four different centrality classes, and four scenarios of early evolution, are shown in Fig.~\ref{fig2}, and compared with experimental data.
+As one can expect, the later the energy loss begins, the higher the $\RAA$, and evaluating the energy loss as in thermalized medium already at $\tau_q = 0.2$ fm is slightly disfavored.
+Furthermore, early free-streaming evolution leads to larger $\RAA$ than fluid-dynamical evolution.
+On the other hand, the behavior of $v_2$ is different.
+First, if the early expansion is fluid dynamical, we see that delaying the onset of energy loss hardly changes $v_2$ at all.
+Second, early free-streaming evolution does not lead to better reproduction of the data, but, in peripheral collisions, the fit is even worse.
+The only case when our $v_2$ predictions approach the data, is when {\it both} the jet energy loss {\it and} the transverse expansion are delayed to $\tau = 1$ fm.

-Furthermore, we obtain that heavy quarks (charm and bottom) are even more sensitive to $\tau_0$, as shown in Fig.~\ref{fig3}.
-For bottom probes, the data are largely not available, making these true predictions, to be tested against upcoming high luminosity LHC Run 3 data.
+As shown in Fig.~\ref{fig3}, heavy quarks are even more sensitive to the early evolution.
+For bottom probes, the data are largely not available, making these true predictions.
 For charm probes, the available experimental data are much more sparse (and with larger error bars) than the charged hadron data.
-However, where available, comparison of our predictions with the data suggests the same tendency as for charged hadrons, i.e.\ preference towards later thermalization.
-These results are important, as consistency between light and heavy flavor is crucial (though highly non-trivial, as confirmed by the well known heavy flavor puzzle~\cite{HFPuzzle}) for studying the QGP properties.
+However, where available, comparison of our predictions with the data suggests the same preference towards delayed energy loss and transverse expansion as charged hadrons.
+These results are important, as consistency between light and heavy flavor is crucial (though highly non-trivial, as e.g. implied by the well known heavy flavor puzzle~\cite{HFPuzzle}) for studying the QGP properties.

-In Ref.~\cite{Andres} it was proposed that jet quenching may start later than the thermalization, and subsequent fluid dynamical evolution, of the bulk QCD medium.
-To test this scenario we follow that work, and introduce a separate quenching start time $\tau_q \geq \tau_0$.
-In Fig.~\ref{fig4} we show the high-$\pT$ $\RAA$ and $v_2$ in 20-30\% centrality for thermalization time $\tau_0=0.2$ fm, and $\tau_q$ values in the range of 0.2--1.2 fm.
-The sensitivity to $\tau_q$ is similar in other centralities, for larger $\tau_0$ and for heavy flavor. $\RAA$ shows similar sensitivity to $\tau_q$ as to $\tau_0$; compare Figs.~\ref{fig4} and~\ref{fig2}.
-The $v_2$ is surprisingly insensitive to $\tau_q$, and way below the data, consequently not supporting the idea that quenching can start later than hydrodynamical evolution.